Working with Materials in Boxshot

 As you can see, the disc now shows just the logo, not the whole image as before.
 You can crop large images or bleeds, or pick pages from spreads.

-You can read more about materials in the user manual.
+You can read more about materials in the materials tutorial.

 You have learned how to drag and drop images and materials directly onto a shape, how to see the material’s properties and how to crop images.
 You are almost ready to make amazing scenes in Boxshot.
 You just need to review a few more topics: